Rochdale Town Centre Regeneration Open Day

 Creating a new mixed-use quarter with a clear regeneration purpose.

-Delivering approximately 450 new homes for the town centre.
+Delivering 450 new homes for the town centre.

 Providing 10 commercial units to support active ground floor uses.